 World Economic Forum (2016).
 “Values and the Fourth Industrial Revolution: Connecting the Dots between Value, Values, Profit and Purpose”, published by the World Economic Forum, Geneva, 2016.
 Available at https://www.weforum.org/whitepapers/values-and-the-fourth-industrial-revolution-connecting-the-dots-between-value-values-profit-and-purpose.

 World Economic Forum (2020).
 “The Great Reset”.
 Available at https://www.weforum.org/focus/the-great-reset

-Assessment for this module comprises two individual assignments and a group assignment.
+Assessment for this module comprises one examination, an individual assignment and a group assignment.

 Individual assignment (10% of final grade)

 Assess one of the team debates in which your syndicate group did not participate (specific debate to be assigned by the lecturer) and write a 250 word assessment based on the rubric (to be supplied by the lecturer).
 More detail will be provided in the first week of the module.
 The format should be reflective and no referencing is required.
 The deadline and submission details will be communicated.

 Group assignment (20% of final grade)

 The group assignment is integrated with the class debates.
 Two groups will compete against each other by either supporting or opposing a statement related to the topic of business in society.
 The topics will be provided during session 3.
 Each syndicate group has to prepare a 15 minute presentation, as well as a 1000 word written report on the topic.
 The written report should reflect the position that you have to defend in the debate and does not have to reflect your individual opinions.
 References should be according to the Harvard method and all sources should be referenced correctly.
 When direct quotes are used, they should always appear between quotation marks.

 There will be a final Take Home Offline Examination based on a case study.